martenframework/marten/docs/docs/development/reference/settings.md

 A boolean allowing to enable or disable debug mode.

-When running in debug mode, Marten will automatically provide detailed information about raised exceptions (including tracebacks) and the incoming HTTP requests.
+When running in debug mode, Marten will automatically provide detailed information about raised exceptions (including tracebacks) and incoming HTTP requests.
 As such this mode is mostly useful for development environments.

 ### `host`